Sonia (singer): Theatre and acting

 Prior to her music career, around 1988, Evans appeared as an extra in Channel 4's soap opera Brookside, and also appeared in an episode of the BBC1 situation comedy Bread, where she played Ellia, a short-term girlfriend of Adrian Boswell, in episode 11 of series 4.
 In 1990, Sonia co-hosted children's game show The Wetter the Better as a scoreboard person with main quizmaster Ross King, which was part of the Saturday morning children's magazine show 8:15 from Manchester.

 In 1993, Sonia made her theatre debut in the musical Slice of Saturday Night, alongside Dennis Waterman.
 The following year she replaced singer Debbie Gibson as Sandy in a West End revival of Grease, where she stayed for a year.
+A cover of "Hopelessly Devoted to You" was released as a tie-in single, but it only peaked at number 61 in the UK.

 In 1997, she returned to the stage on the musical What A Feeling!, which also included fellow 1980s stars Luke Goss and Sinitta.
 An accompanying soundtrack album was released.

 She has also played alongside Lily Savage as her wayward daughter Bunty Savage, both on the BBC series The Lily Savage Show and live shows.

-Also in 1993, Sonia represented the UK in the Eurovision Song Contest.
-It was held in Millstreet, county Cork in Ireland.
-She sang "Better the Devil You Know" and finished second.
 In 2003, Sonia appeared in the ITV1 reality show Reborn in the USA, where former pop stars including Leee John from the band Imagination, Michelle Gayle, Gina G, Elkie Brooks and pop duo Dollar performed American hits.
 The show saw the artists touring America and each week one artist was eliminated from the show.
 Sonia came sixth out of the nine participants.

 In January 2007, she starred in the pantomime Jack and the Beanstalk as Jack in Horsham, West Sussex, alongside Mark Curry.
 Sonia also starred in the pantomime Cinderella in December 2010 / January 2011 as the Wicked Queen Edwina at the Stiwt Theatre in Wrexham, North Wales, alongside Big Brother star Dale Howard.

-Late 2007 saw the release of Sonia's Greatest Hits album.
-However, this compilation only featured recordings from Sonia's two albums released on BMG.
-In 2007, prior to Sonia's Greatest Hits release, she recorded two Motown-influenced songs, "Dancing in the Driver's Seat" and "Your Heart or Mine", both of which were written by Barry Upton and U.S. songwriter Gordon Pogoda.
-However, her record label decided to include no new songs on Greatest Hits so both tracks remained unreleased until 2018.
-In 2008, Sonia recorded a cover of the Beatles' "She Loves You" for the Liverpool – The Number Ones Album.
-On 1 June 2009, Sonia released her first single in 14 years, "Fool for Love".